-When Stephen Oualline and his daughter arrived at the gate in Kona, Hawaii, for their Alaska Airlines trip San Diego, they were told that the plane had already departed.
-After a rebooking and an unplanned overnight in Oakland, Calif., Oualline wanted the airline to reimburse him for the money he spent to get them home, but it refused.
+Stephen Oualline and his daughter showed up late to the gate in Kona, Hawaii, for their Alaska Airlines trip to San Diego.
+How late?
+The plane had already departed.
 Now he wants us to help him — but can we?
+“Here’s why you shouldn’t show up late to the gate”

 If I’ve seen Melinda Ashton’s complaint once, I’ve seen it a hundred times.